MaxMotovilov/galette/README.md

 backup data will be frozen after initial population; the cookie may still be refreshed as part of the keep-alive logic if so desired (see `refreshAfter`).

 * `timestamp`: defaults to `true` which causes the `"exp"` property to be added to the cookie content and checked on every access to guard against possible replay attacks.
-Set to `false` when application-controlled checks make the timestamp unnecessary/
+Set to `false` when application-controlled checks make the timestamp unnecessary.

 * `cipher`: a callback function accepting two arguments (key and plaintext) and returning the ciphertext, all as binary-encoded strings.
 The library provides a default version using AES-256 (expecting 256-bit keys from the key manager).